Yerilla Station

 Yerilla Station is a pastoral lease that currently operates as a cattle station but has previously operated as a sheep station.

 It is located about 36 km south east of Kookynie and 160 km north of Kalgoorlie in the Goldfields-Esperance region of Western Australia.
 The property occupies an area of 250000 acre and caters for pastoralism.
 The homestead and four other houses provide a tennis court and swimming pool.
 The property is able to carry 10,000 sheep or 1,400 head of cattle and is watered by a quality underwater supply.

-The abandoned town of Yerilla is situated within the station boundaries.
+The abandoned former mining town of Yerilla is situated within the station boundaries.